siegfred14/django_simple_blog/README.md

 To create a new django application, from the app folder,
 	python manage.py startapp yourappname

+#### Note
+- We are not creating login url in our urls.py because it is supplied automatically by django when register logic is created
+- we've set login_redirect_url on
+- Logout is also provided by default

 This app, is a blog built with the following functionalities: